Implementing Transportation Knowledge Networks - NCHRP 20-75

 Principal Investigator(s):Arlene Mathison, Director, Digital Info & Lib.
 Svcs., Center for Transportation Studies

-- Gina Baas, Associate Director, Center for Transportation Studies
+- Gina Baas, Deputy Director, Center for Transportation Studies

 Project summary:In early 2006 TRB released "Special Report 284: Transportation Knowledge Networks: A Management Strategy for the 21st Century," which concerns "how to improve the identification, collection, accessibility, and preservation of information so... resources can be better circulated and shared among users."
 The report notes that "Users of transportation information represent a diverse and decentralized community, including the states and federal agencies involved in transportation; more than 600 transit agencies; nearly 400 metropolitan planning organizations (MPOs); countless public works officials in thousands of cities, towns, and counties, supported by private contractors and consultants; universities; and private transportation companies and professional associations.
 Not only do these groups need transportation information, but they also are frequently the primary sources of reports, research, and technical information that are not always widely shared."
 The study nearing completion under NCHRP Project 20-75 is developing a business plan for implementing the administrative structure recommended in the special report, developing outreach materials and engaging key personnel in supporting the study recommendations.
 A related project continues efforts to move forward with Transportation Knowledge Networks (TKNs) by identifying potential TKN participants and describing the collections of the libraries and information centers associated with the decentralized community described above.